-Budget and Revenues - The Fiscal Year 2022-23 adopted budget totaled \$109.9 billion, which was \$8.4 billion (8.3%) more than the adopted Fiscal Year 2021-22 budget.
+Budget and Revenues - The Fiscal Year 2022-23 adopted budget totaled \$109.9 billion, which was \$8.4 billion, or 8.3%, higher than the adopted Fiscal Year 2021-22 budget.
 The General Fund budget totaled approximately \$41.8 billion, representing a 15% increase from the prior year, and was funded primarily from general revenue collections.
-The total Fiscal Year 2022-23 budget amount of \$109.9 billion excluded the non-recurring appropriations of the remaining \$3.5 billion the State received under ARPA.
+The total Fiscal Year 2022-23 budget amount of \$109.9 billion excluded the non-recurring appropriations of the remaining \$3.5 billion the State received under American Rescue Plan Act ("ARPA").

 Actual net general revenue collections of \$47.3 billion for Fiscal Year 2022-23 were approximately \$8.3 billion, or 21.2%, higher than the estimates used to develop the Fiscal Year 2022-23 budget and approximately \$3.3 billion, or 7.5%, higher than the collections in the prior fiscal year.
-The increase in general revenue was largely the result of growth in collections of sales tax and corporate income tax, which saw year-over-year increases of 5.2% and 46.7%, respectively.
+The increase in general revenue was largely the result of growth in the collections of sales tax and corporate income tax, which saw year-over-year increases of 5.2% and 46.7%, respectively.

-Reserves - The Fiscal Year 2022-23 year-end General Fund balance was approximately \$15.6 billion (net of \$1.6 billion of ARPA related reappropriations and other funds reappropriated in Fiscal Year 2023-24).
-This balance included the remaining \$2.2 billion of contingent appropriations for State funded reinsurance to support the property insurance market.
-The Fiscal Year 2022-23 budget included a \$410 million transfer to the BSF, which increased the fiscal year-end balance to \$3.1 billion.
-Including the BSF, total General Fund reserves at fiscal year-end totaled approximately \$18.7 billion.
-Additionally, when \$3.9 billion in excess trust fund balances are included, the total State reserves at the end of Fiscal Year 2022-23 were approximately \$22.6 billion (47.7% of Fiscal Year 2022-23 general revenue collections).
-While the EPRF received additional appropriations in Fiscal Year 2022-23, the balance was used to fund ongoing hurricane recovery efforts.
+Reserves - The Fiscal Year 2022-23 year-end General Fund balance was approximately \$15.3 billion (net of approximately \$1.9 billion of ARPA related reappropriations and other funds reappropriated in Fiscal Year 2023-24).
+This balance included approximately \$2.2 billion in remaining contingent appropriations for State funded reinsurance to support the property insurance market.
+The Fiscal Year 2022-23 budget included a \$410 million transfer to the Budget Stabilization Fund ("BSF"), which increased the fiscal year-end balance to approximately \$3.1 billion.
+Including the BSF, total General Fund reserves at fiscal year-end totaled approximately \$18.5 billion.
+Additionally, when approximately \$3.9 billion in excess trust fund balances are included, the total State reserves at the end of Fiscal Year 2022-23 were approximately \$22.3 billion (47.2% of Fiscal Year 2022-23 general revenue collections).
+While the Emergency Preparedness and Response Fund ("EPRF") received additional appropriations in Fiscal Year 2022-23, the balance was obligated to fund ongoing disaster relief efforts.